wp-oop/plugin-boilerplate/README.md

 because the path to the xDebug extension depends on its version, that path will also change, invalidating the currently configured path.
 To fix this, the "Debugger extension" fields in the interpreter settings screen needs to be updated.
-You can run `docker-compose run test ls -lah /usr/local/lib/php/extensions` to see the list of extensions.
+You can run `docker compose run test ls -lah /usr/local/lib/php/extensions` to see the list of extensions.
 One of them should say someting like `no-debug-non-zts-20170718`.
 Change the corresponding part of the "Debugger extension" path value to that string.